Meet the Cohort

 I am passionate about reducing inequalities in healthcare.
 I have made this a central focus of my clinical work and received an NHS 70 Windrush Award for my contribution to improving health equity.
 My PhD will examine the conversational strategies used by clinicians and patients in consultations involving women of Black African and Caribbean heritage, and their associated contextual dimensions.
 I aim to identify good practice that might enable more collaborative and effective conversations and improve the experience and outcomes of care in these groups.

 I read philosophy at Cambridge University, and initially pursued a career in public policy and public relations.
 I retrained in physiotherapy at King’s College London, graduating in 2013.
 Since then, I have specialised in treating with people with neurological conditions, working in London at Homerton Hospital and the National Hospital for Neurology and Neurosurgery.
 Through working with diverse communities in London, I have developed an interest in the cultural factors which influence engagement in exercise and physiotherapy, and how these can lead to health inequalities in different groups.
+Completed the HARP Pre Doctoral programme in summer 2023.

 My name is Jilly.
 I have just completed my first year of psychiatry training at ELFT.
 My main area of interest is in perinatal mental health.
 During this pre-doctoral fellowship I plan to work with PI’s on current research at the Unit for Social and Community Psychiatry (QMUL) and Centre for Maternal and Child Health Research (City University), alongside completing a Master’s in Public Mental Health.
 I love HARP’s ethos of conducting research in underrepresented groups and I can’t wait to start and meet other students/academics.
+Completed the HARP Pre Doctoral programme in summer 2023.

 I am a Specialist Registrar and early clinical academic in Infectious Diseases, Virology and Tropical Medicine.
 I hold a Masters in Tropical Medicine and Infectious Diseases from the Liverpool School of Tropical Medicine and have a special interest in blood-borne viruses, emerging infections and global health medicine.
 My research career aim is to contribute to the control of infectious diseases in high-burden settings through operational research and evaluation of novel diagnostics and therapeutics.